-Refrigeration systems cover a key role in temperature-controlled transportation of perishable products, such as fresh and frozen foods and pharmaceuticals.
-Refrigerated transport is critical not only in terms of maintaining the temperature integrity of the products but also in terms of the environmental impact in terms of energy consumptions and greenhouse gas and particulate emissions.
+Refrigeration systems play a key role in temperature-controlled transportation of perishable products, such as fresh and frozen foods and pharmaceuticals.
+Refrigerated transport is critical not only in terms of maintaining the temperature integrity of the products but also in terms of the environmental impact in terms of energy consumption and greenhouse gas and particulate emissions.
 Temperature-controlled transportation exhausts more emissions than ambient temperature transport because of the extra fuel requirements for cooling and because of leakage of refrigerant.

-Worldwide, a recent analysis on the CO2 emissions from fuel combustion provided by IEA in 2016 [1], highlighted that the transport sector accounted for one quarter of total emissions at around 8 GtCO2, a level 71% higher than what was seen in 1990.
+A recent report by the International Energy Association [3, 4] highlighted that the transport sector represents approximately 26% of total energy consumption, consumption increased by approximately 4% in 2022, continuing to rise towards pre-Covid levels.
+Furthermore, electricity demand from road transport was almost 60% higher in 2022 than in 2019.
+Related CO2 emissions from transport also continued to grow in 2022, returning almost to 2019 levels: in 2022, global CO2 emissions from the transport sector grew by more than 250 Mt CO2 to almost 8 Gt CO2, 3% more than in 2021: a level 71% higher than what was seen in 1990.
 The highest absolute increase was in road transport (although in relative terms bunkers increased the most).
-Overall, the share of road transport emissions increased by two percentage points to 74%, while air and water transport remained unchanged.
-Current transportation systems are far from being efficient and this issue is more severe in temperature-controlled transportation systems for which additional energy is needed to regulate temperature and ensure quality, product safety and shelf-life [2,3].
-Greenhouse gas emissions from conventional diesel engine vapour compression refrigeration systems can reach about the 40% of the total vehicle's emissions [4].
-Even though the efficiency of refrigerated equipment is constantly progressing, the refrigeration demand is expected to grow in the coming years because of an increasing demand of goods and of higher requirements imposed by quality, hygiene and safety standards.
-For instance, a 60% increase of food demand is expected by 2050 [5].
-At the same time, the recent climate change increases the likelihood of more extreme temperatures and unpredictable weather events, which affects the production process of perishable products and requires for more refrigeration.
+Overall, the share of road transport emissions points to about 73%.
+Current transportation systems are far from being efficient and this issue is more severe in temperature-controlled transportation systems for which additional energy is needed to regulate temperature and ensure quality, product safety, and shelf-life [5,6].
+Greenhouse gas emissions from conventional diesel engine vapor compression refrigeration systems can reach about 40% of the total vehicle's emissions [7].
+Even though the efficiency of refrigerated equipment is constantly progressing, the refrigeration demand is expected to grow in the coming years because of an increasing demand of goods and of higher requirements imposed by quality, hygiene, and safety standards.
+For instance, a 60% increase in food demand is expected by 2050 [8].
+At the same time, the recent climate change increases the likelihood of more extreme temperatures and unpredictable weather events, which affects the production process of perishable products and requires more refrigeration.

 EU and UK legislation covers temperature control requirements during the storage and transport of perishable foods.
-These regulations have been revised in early 2006 and regulation EC No. 852/2004 on the Hygiene of Foodstuffs requires manufacturers to have suitable temperature-controlled handling and storage facilities that can maintain food at appropriate temperatures and enable these temperatures to be monitored controlled and recorded.
-The transport of perishable food products, other than fruit and vegetables, and the equipment used for the carriage of these products is governed by an agreement drawn by The Inland Transport Committee of the United Nations Economic

-Committee for Europe in 1970-1971.
-The agreement is known as the Agreement on Transportation of Perishable food stuff (ATP), which aim is to facilitate international traffic by setting common internationally recognised standards for temperature-controlled transport vehicles such as road vehicles, railway wagons and sea containers.
+These regulations were revised in early 2006 and regulation EC No. 852/2004 on the Hygiene of Foodstuffs requires manufacturers to have suitable temperature-controlled handling and storage facilities that can maintain food at appropriate temperatures and enable these temperatures to be monitored controlled and recorded.
+The transport of perishable food products, other than fruit and vegetables, and the equipment used for the carriage of these products is governed by an agreement drawn by The Inland Transport Committee of the United Nations Economic Committee for Europe in 1970-1971.
+The agreement is known as the Agreement on Transportation of Perishable foodstuff (ATP), which aims to facilitate international traffic by setting common internationally recognised standards for temperature-controlled transport vehicles such as road vehicles, railway wagons, and sea containers.
 The ATP certificate ensures that the insulated body and the refrigeration unit have been tested by a third party and that the two have been appropriately matched.
-An ATP certified vehicle or body could carry a single certificate that covers both the insulated body and the refrigeration unit.
+An ATP-certified vehicle or body could carry a single certificate that covers both the insulated body and the refrigeration unit.
 However, refrigerated transport is not subject to energy efficiency requirements.
-In fact, the equipment used to transport refrigerated goods internationally would be particularly complex to regulate due to lack of clarity of ownership and their operation across EU borders [6].
+The equipment used to transport refrigerated goods internationally would be particularly complex to regulate due to the lack of clarity of ownership and their operation across EU borders [9].